-Economists Marianne Page and Marianne Bitler have written a paper on the Child Tax Credit, which Biden has vowed to expand.
+Economists Marianne Page and Marianne Bitler have written a paper on the Child Tax Credit.
 Read that paper, “Cash for Kids,” published by the Russell Sage Foundation.
 They propose replacing the complicated array of benefits provided through the tax system with a universal child benefit of $2,000 per child that would be available regardless of parents’ work status.

 Marianne Page is a professor of economics, director of the Center for Poverty and Inequality Research, and a research associate at the National Bureau of Economic Research.
 She was appointed in 2020 to California Gov. Newsom’s Council on Economic Advisors.
 She specializes in inter-generational mobility and the impact social programs have on children.
 Her recent research includes investigations of the short- and long-term effects of U.S. public health investments in children (such as the WIC and Medicaid programs).
 She has also published papers on the impacts of educational investments.
 Contact: email@example.com